logicalphase/logical-web/README.md

 [![CircleCI](https://circleci.com/gh/hyperpress/pressmedics.svg?style=svg&circle-token=a56a8a61431cb26b7f1a29d42b44f776e48620fe)](https://circleci.com/gh/hyperpress/pressmedics)

-# pressmedics.com site built with Polymer 3 and lit-html
+# HyperPres by pressmedics.com built with Polymer 3, lit-element, and lit-html

+IMPORTANT: This project makes use of bleeding edge technologies, many of which are in early stages of development, subject to significant breaking changes.
+It should not considered safe for production use.

-- all the PWA goodness (manifest, service worker)
+- PWA goodness (manifest, service worker)
+- Based on Polymer 3 / Lit-Element PWA Starter Kit and Books example by @frankiefu, and lit-html by @justin and contributors
-- a responsive layout
+- Responsive layout
-- application theming
+- Application theming
-- example of using Redux for state management
+- Redux for state management
-- offline UI
+- Offline UI
-- simple routing solution
+- Redux routing solution
+- Blog list and article views based on Ponzu or WordPress REST API
-- fast time-to-interactive and first-paint through the PRPL pattern
+- Fast time-to-interactive and first-paint through the PRPL pattern
-- easy deployment to prpl-server or static hosting
+- Easy deployment to prpl-server or static hosting
-- unit and integrating testing starting points
+- Unit and integrating testing starting points

-- documentation about other advanced patterns.
+# TODO List

+- Add favorites custom favorites feature
+- Add Chrome microphone search feature
+- Clean up element and shared CSS
+- Add authentication via Firebase
+- Add push notification via Firebase
+- Add contact form
+- Add services order form